BenBar101/self-hosted-ical-filter/README.md

 # Self-Hosted iCal Filter

-This repository allows you to create a new, filtered version of any public iCal calendar link.
-It automatically removes events you don't want to see.

-The entire process is free, private, and runs on your own GitHub account.
-The calendar will automatically refresh with new events approximately every hour.
+This repository creates a filtered version of any iCal calendar link, running for free on your own GitHub account.
+The calendar automatically refreshes approximately every hour.

-## Setup Instructions
+## Setup Instructions (The Simple Way)

-Follow these steps carefully.
-The entire setup should take less than 5 minutes.
+The entire setup is done through a guided web page.

-### Step 1: Create Your Repository
+### Step 1: Create Your Repository & Enable Pages

-Click the green **"Use this template"** button at the top of this page, then select **"Create a new repository"**.
-This will create a personal copy of this tool under your own GitHub account.
+1. Click the green **"Use this template"** button -> **"Create a new repository"**.

-### Step 2: Enable GitHub Pages

-1. In your newly created repository, go to the **"Settings"** tab.
+2. In your new repository, go to **Settings > Pages**.
-2. On the left-hand menu, click on **"Pages"**.
 3. Under "Branch," select `main` and click **"Save"**.
-4. Wait about 2-3 minutes for the site to be deployed.
-You will see a green message saying, "Your site is live at..."
+4. Wait 2-3 minutes for the site to deploy.
+You will see a green message: "Your site is live at..."

-### Step 3: Configure Your Filter
+### Step 2: Configure Your Calendar

-1. Once your site is live, visit the URL provided by GitHub Pages.
-It will look like this:
+1. Visit your live site URL from the step above.
+It will look like:
     `https://YOUR-USERNAME.github.io/YOUR-REPOSITORY-NAME/`
-2. Follow the instructions on that page:
+2. Follow the simple two-phase process on that page.
+You will be guided to:
-    *   Paste your original iCal link.
+    a.
+Save your iCal link.
-    *   Click "Fetch Event Types" to see a list of all unique events in your calendar.
-    *   Check the boxes next to the events you wish to **hide**.
-    *   Click "Generate Configuration File".
-3. You will be taken to a new page on GitHub titled "Create new file".
-The content will be pre-filled for you.
-Simply scroll down and click the green **"Commit new file"** button.

-### Step 4: Run the Filter for the First Time
+    b.
+Wait a minute and refresh the page to see your event types automatically appear.
+    c.
+Select which events to hide and save your final filter.

+### Step 3: Get Your New Calendar Link

+1. After completing the setup, a main filter process will run automatically.
-1. Go to the **"Actions"** tab of your repository.
+2. Go to the **"Code"** tab of your repository.
+After a minute or two, a file named `filtered-calendar.ics` will appear.
-2. On the left, click on the **"Generate Filtered iCal Feed"** workflow.
-3. You will see a message: "This workflow has a workflow_dispatch event trigger."
-Click the **"Run workflow"** button on the right.

-### Step 5: Get Your New Calendar Link!

-1. After the action has finished running (the icon next to it will turn into a green checkmark), go back to the **"Code"** tab of your repository.
-2. You will now see a new file named `filtered-calendar.ics`.
-3. Click on this file, and then click the **"Raw"** button.
+3. Click on this file, then click the **"Raw"** button.
 4. Copy the URL from your browser's address bar. **This is your new, filtered calendar link.**

-You can now subscribe to this link in any calendar app (Google Calendar, Apple Calendar, etc.).
-It will automatically update with new events about once an hour.
+You can now subscribe to this link in any calendar app.
+It's fully automated!